Testing at Bethlehem Campus

 When can I start taking courses for my major?

 We recommend ESL students be in Level IV before starting their major courses.
 Some students can take Math courses along with ESL courses.
 Some other electives can be taken along with ESL courses as well.
-Other courses have a prerequisite of ENGL 101.
 Please speak with an ESL advisor to find out what is best for you.

 Most ESL students find our Level IV Writing and Level IV Reading classes to be extremely important to prepare for English 101.
 You will study the advanced grammar, reading strategies, academic vocabulary, and essay writing skills that are necessary to succeed in English 101.